VictorYuanY/n8n-ai-RAG/VYOrderbook.md

     *   **Segment Definitions (as presented in this table):**
         *   **SCS (Supply Chain Solutions):** Includes Apparel, Home.
         *   **Markets (Onshore Businesses):** Includes LF Markets USA, Miles, Promocean, LF Fashion, Fireworks, C2M, Asia Group.
-          *  LFAD (LF Asia Direct): In 2025 consists of C2M and simplify.
-Asia Group in 2025 has no OOH.
-Before 2025, Asia Group is mainly of China Strategy Team, which existed in 2025.
+            *  LFAD (LF Asia Direct) is consisted of two major parts: C2M and Asia Group.
+From 2025, Asia Group no longer has any OOH and therefore LF Asia Direct consists of C2M and simplify (part of C2M now).
+Before 2025, Asia Group is mainly of China Strategy Team with customer like LAVISH.